jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Canonical, that develops Ubuntu, keeps an excellent wiki with this information, [Ubuntu Network Wiki](https://help.ubuntu.com/community/InternetAndNetworking "Ubuntu Network Wiki").

 There are multiple ways to discover this information.
 There are two suites of tools.
 The original is ```net-tools``` the newer group is called the ```iproute2``` tools.
 If you have used a computer before, from BSD to Windows (which used the BSD TCP-stack) these commands will be familiar.
-But the *net-tools* suite development was actively **ceased** in 2001 in favor of *iproute2*.
+But the *net-tools* suite development was actively **ceased** in 2001 in favor of [iproute2](https://baturin.org/docs/iproute2/ "webpage iproute2").

 ### Comparison of Net-tools and iproute2